JakeOShannessy/view3d/trunk/README.txt

 4. unpack the tarball if applicable
 5. enter the 'view3d' subdirectory and type 'scons'.
 6. you should have the executables 'view3d', 'viewer', 'viewht' etc now present in your current directory.
+To run them you will need to modify your PATH (Windows) or LD_LIBRARY_PATH (Linux) to include the location of view3d.dll (Windows) or libview3d.so (Linux).

 Any problems with the build on any of these platforms, please let me know.